Diobyte/Tarkov-TraderProfitGUI/README.md

   - **Market Table**: The main view.
 Sort by Profit, ROI, or Discount.
   - **Visual Analysis**: Scatter plots showing Risk vs. Reward.
   - **Item History**: Deep dive into a specific item's price over time.
+  - **Data Review**: View raw data, check all metrics, and export to CSV.
   - **Console**: View system logs for debugging.

 ### The Collector